proofrock/ws4sqlite-docs/documentation/authentication.md

     [...]
 ```

-If the token verification fails, the response will be returned after 2 seconds, to prevent brute forcing.
+If the token verification fails, the response will be returned after 1 second, to prevent brute forcing.
 The wait time is per database: different failed requests for the same database will "stack", while different databases will work concurrently.